3.1 Synthesis of Ultra-Thin AuNWs

 To further demonstrated the cytotoxicity tolerance in as-synthesised and commercial AuNWs samples, the commercial bacteria E.coli DH5α, an engineered non-pathogenic bacterial strain is extensively used as a lab cytotoxicity microbial model system.
 Two types of cytotoxicity test were carried out.
 The first is the disc diffusion assay.
 This method is performed to detect cytotoxicity by inducing a gradient of concentration (Figure 4A) around a disc (known as inhibitory effect) loaded with AuNWs.
 The inhibitory effect among the E.coli DH5α strains exhibited different outcomes.
 The ratio of the ring area (measure in mm) is directly proportional to the sample toxicity (white lines) as indicated in Figures 4B and 4C.
 The results show that the gradient of commercial AuNWs suspended in CTAB halts the growth of bacteria and creates an inhibition zone around the disc in both the 10 and 50 g/ml samples.
 Lower inhibition zone was found for 1000 g/ml Au ions.
 For these types of Au-based suspensions, the largest inhibition zone reached 3.9 0.2 mm, 2.9 0.3 mm and 1.2 0.1 mm for 50 g/ml commercial AuNWs-CTAB, 10 g/ml commercial AuNWs-CTAB and 1000 g/ml Au ions, respectively.
 Non-toxic samples with no inhibitory effect which refer to water (Figure 4D) and hexane (Figure 4E) samples.
 A similar observation was found for 400 g/ml Au ions and <330 g/ml as-synthesised AuNWs suspended in hexane.
 The six samples used to observe the average diameter of inhibition zones containing Au-based solutions is presented in Figure 4F.

 The size of as-synthesised AuNWs prepared with growth solution contained AuNWs with a smaller length.
 Since hexane is a non-polar solvent, it has no charge.
-Thus, the conjugated surface of AuNWs with negatively charge of the hydrophobic OA, yield a negative surface charge of the AuNWs system [86, 87].
+Thus, the conjugated surface of AuNWs with negatively charge of the hydrophobic OA, yield a negative surface charge of the AuNWs system [82, 83].
 As a result, no electrostatic interactions due to absent of different charges in the solution between the cell surface and as –synthesised AuNWs suspended in hexane.
-As generally accepted, CTAB alone is highly
+As generally accepted, CTAB alone is highly susceptible and rapid killing strains.
+F. Disc diffusion measurements obtained using several concentrations of Au ions and both the as-synthesised and commercial AuNWs.
+The bars represent one standard error.

 For further validation of cytotoxicity detection on commercial and as-synthesised AuNWs, the CFU enumeration is carried out after 24 h incubation (Figure 5A).
 As evident from Figure 5B, the CFU enumeration for 10 g/ml Au ion measured viability of 72%.
 At 30 g/ml Au ion approximates value were almost similar to the other one giving rise to 69%.
 Cell-viability assessed by CFU remained at 100% on the control (water) sample.
 Compared with 10 and 30 g/ml of Au ions, the cell incubated with a higher concentration of Au ions (100 g/ml) was observed to be 0% cell viability.
 In the case of 2 g/ml of commercial AuNWs suspended in CTAB, <300 g/ml as-synthesised AuNWs and hexane also, 0% were viable for all in CFU enumeration.
 Pure hexane, water and the ionic Au at three different concentrations (10, 30 and 100 g/ml) were used as negative controls.
 Assessment at 96 hours was likely to be optimal for AuNWs strain.
 Indeed, the effect of both commercial and as-synthesised AuNWs along with a high dosage of 100 g/ml Au-based ion seemed strong antibacterial agent in this assay.
 Considering the high amount concentration use for as-synthesised AuNWs, it is suggested that the AuNWs work markedly better, meaning presents less bacteria toxicity than Au ions (tenfold lower in concentration) as happened to other metallic materials.